Why You Shouldn’t Use CRM Software

-According to the latest State of Inbound report, 40% of salespeople still use outdated means such as spreadsheets or mailboxes to store their lead and customer data, and 18% of salespeople do not even know what CRM is.
+According to the State of Inbound report, 40% of salespeople still use outdated means such as spreadsheets or mailboxes to store their lead and customer data, and 18% of salespeople do not even know what CRM is.
 Well, I hope you are not one of them.

 Every business leader, manager and sales consultant needs to have an understanding and overview of CRM – the principles, processes and benefits of using various software solutions to amplify their efforts.
-If your company has a sales team, uses marketing in any form, creates quotes and invoices, has a complex buyer process – you will undeniably benefit from having a centralised system.
+If your company has a sales team, uses marketing in any form, creates quotes and invoices, has a complex buyer process – you will undeniably benefit from having a centralized system.
 But is CRM-oriented software solution your only option?

 CRM AS AN APPROACH